sebastianlewak/custom-form/README.md

 3.  **Set Up MySQL Database**

   - Create a MySQL database.
-  - Update the db_connection.js file in the /src/database directory with your MySQL credentials.
+  - Update the .env file in the root directory with your MySQL credentials.
+The following fields need to be filled:

+    DB_HOST=localhost
+    DB_USER=root
+    DB_PASSWORD=yourpassword
+    DB_NAME=yourname

 4. **Run the Application**